Kong/docs.konghq.com/app/konnect/runtime-manager/vaults/index.md

 ## Supported vaults in {{site.konnect_short_name}}

 Konnect supports the following vault backends:
-* Environment variables
 * AWS Secrets Manager
 * HashiCorp Vault
 * GCP Secret Manager
+* Environment variables

-You can manage all of these vaults through the [Konnect UI](/konnect/runtime-manager/vaults/how-to) or with [decK](/deck/latest/guides/vaults/).
+You can manage all of these vaults through the [Runtime Manager](/konnect/runtime-manager/vaults/how-to) or with [decK](/deck/latest/guides/vaults/).

 ## See also